It’s about sourcing a diamond that aligns with your heartfelt values and concern for the world.

 Our Recommendations for Ethical Diamond Sourcing

-The basic first step to understanding diamond sourcing is to forget terms like “ethical” and “conflict free” and instead look at the sourcing and polishing of the diamonds.
+The basic first step to understanding diamond sourcing is to forget terms like “ethical” and “conflict free.”
+Instead, determine who owns the source and where the diamonds are polished.

 We are the only Fairtrade Gold jewelers in the entire USA — though in the UK alone, there are over 300.